 Is Kratom Dangerous?

 Used for medicinal purposes in its pure state, people in Thailand and Malaysia have reported effective and safe use of kratom as an adjuvant therapy for chronic musculoskeletal pain, enteritis, worm infections, cough, diabetes and hypertension.
-The misuse of kratom for recreational purposes has widely spread in Europe and in the U.S. because it is easy to purchase online and is legal in many places.5
+The misuse of kratom for recreational purposes has widely spread in Europe and in the U.S. because it is easy to purchase online and is legal in many places.5 This has led to an increased need for kratom addiction treatment.

 The dangers of kratom derive primarily from abuse and its co-occurring use with other substances.
 “Krypton,” a mixture containing powdered kratom, caffeine and O-desmethyltramadol, caused the death of nine people in Sweden in a short period of time.
 In the southernmost provinces of Thailand, a kratom cocktail called “4 × 100” has caused several deaths among young Muslims.
 It contains kratom leaves, caffeine (from cola drinks), codeine (an antitussive) or diphenhydramine (an antihistamine), added to a fourth ingredient such as antidepressants, anxiolytics or analgesics (paracetamol or tramadol).5